ejtaal/mr/README.rst

 -  My email: `ejtaal@gmail.com <mailto:ejtaal@gmail.com>`_
 -  Project hosted at: `GitHub <https://github.com/ejtaal/mr>`_

-If you wish to contribute to the running costs of the ejtaal.net server, you can use the following donate button.
-Jazak Allah and thank you in advance for any and all amounts you wish to donate :)
+Running the website does cost me a monthly fee so if you wish to contribute towards these costs you can use the following donate button.
+Jazak Allah khairan and thank you in advance for any and all amounts you wish to donate :)

 .. raw:: html

 	<form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 	<input type="hidden" name="cmd" value="_donations">
 	<input type="hidden" name="business" value="ejtaal@gmail.com">